neronavince0-stack/CLOUD-COMPUTING/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/cloud-provider-comparison.md

 All three providers offer similar core services, including compute, storage, networking, and identity management.
 The main difference is the name and specific features of each service, but their basic purpose is very similar.

-## Conclusion

-AWS, Azure, and Google Cloud all provide the basic infrastructure needed to build and operate cloud applications.
-Choosing a provider depends on the organization's existing technology, requirements, budget, and preferred services.